-The longline fisheries for LIN3, LIN4, LIN5, LIN6 and LIN7 have been MSC certified since 2014 and are undergoing re-assessement in 2017.
+The longline fisheries for LIN3, LIN4, LIN5, LIN6 and LIN7 have been MSC certified since 2014 and were re-assessed in 2017.

 DWG undertakes to make all non-confidential information that is provided to the Conformance Assessment Body publicly available on this webpage to ensure all documents are easily accessible by all participants.